yuvalaz99/slack-version-bot/README.md

 - Python >=3.9
 - Trufflehug >=3.82.0
 ### Tools
-The bot utilizes the following tools to enhance security by scanning and censoring for sensitive data:
+The bot utilizes the following tools to enhance security by scanning and censoring for sensitive data from your logs:

-- **Microsoft Presidio:** This tool is designed for data protection, providing the ability to identify and redact sensitive information, such as credit card numbers and personally identifiable information (PII), from various sources, including logs.
+- **Microsoft Presidio:** This tool is designed for data protection, providing the ability to identify and redact sensitive information, such as credit card numbers and personally identifiable information (PII).
 [Explore Microsoft Presidio](https://github.com/microsoft/presidio).

-- **TruffleHog:** TruffleHog scans files for sensitive information, especially credentials and API keys, helping to identify and prevent the accidental exposure of secrets from your logs.
+- **TruffleHog:** TruffleHog scans for sensitive information, especially credentials and API keys.
 [Explore TruffleHog](https://github.com/trufflesecurity/trufflehogs).

 ## Getting Started